EternityForest/SG1/README.md

 Determine if sending a beacon is necessary, and listens for any replies.

+As this is meant for low power operation, it will use real sleep mode while waiting, and may disrupt millis() and micros(), so use radio.monotonicMillis().

 If all of the following are true, puts the radio to sleep and returns False:

 * No recieved data on the channel for 18 seconds